AlexLanzano/hypervisor_xen_compat/README.md

 ## Description

-This is juat a rough start on making Bareflank compatible with Xen guests.
+This is just a rough start on making Bareflank compatible with Xen guests.

 ## Compilation / Usage